mirzarad/mirzarad/README.md

 - 📫 How to reach me **mirzaradoncic@gmail.com**

-- ⚡ Fun fact **Mr. Robot is the best show of all time...** we'll that one might be an opinion.
+- ⚡ Fun fact **Mr. Robot is the best show of all time...** well that one might be an opinion.

 <h3 align="left">Connect with me:</h3>
 <p align="left">